rails/tailwindcss-rails/README.md

 1. Run `./bin/bundle add tailwindcss-rails`
 2. Run `./bin/rails tailwindcss:install`

+This gem wraps [the standalone executable version](https://tailwindcss.com/blog/standalone-cli) of the Tailwind CSS v3 framework.
+These executables are platform specific, so there are actually separate underlying gems per platform, but the correct gem will automatically be picked for your platform.
+Supported platforms are Linux x64, macOS arm64, macOS x64, and Windows x64.
+(Note that due to this setup, you must install the actual gems – you can't pin your gem to the github repo.)

+## Developing with Tailwindcss

+### Configuration

+You can customize the Tailwind build through the `config/tailwind.config.js` file, just like you would if Tailwind was running in a traditional node installation.
+All the first-party plugins are supported.

+The installer will create your Tailwind input file in `app/assets/stylesheets/application.tailwind.css`.
+This is where you import the plugins you want to use, and where you can setup your custom `@apply` rules.
+When you run `rails tailwindcss:build`, this input file will be used to generate the output in `app/assets/builds/tailwind.css`.
+That's the output CSS that you'll include in your app (the installer automatically configures this, alongside the Inter font as well).

-## Building in production
+### Building for production

 The `tailwindcss:build` is automatically attached to `assets:precompile`, so before the asset pipeline digests the files, the Tailwind output will be generated.

-## Building for testing
+### Building for testing

 The `tailwindcss:build` is automatically attached to `test:prepare`, which runs before Rails tests.
 (Note that this currently only applies to rails `test:*` tasks (like `test:all` or `test:controllers`), not "rails test", as that doesn't load `test:prepare`).

+### Update assets automatically

+While you're developing your application, you want to run Tailwind in "watch" mode, so changes are automatically reflected in the generated CSS output.
+You can do this by:

+- running `rails tailwindcss:watch` as a separate process,
+- or by running `./bin/dev` which uses [foreman](https://github.com/ddollar/foreman) to start both the Tailwind watch process and the rails server in development mode.

+If you are running `rails tailwindcss:watch` as a process in a Docker container, set `tty: true` in `docker-compose.yml` for the appropriate container to keep the watch process running.

+### Debugging with unminified assets

+If you want unminified assets, you can pass a `debug` argument to the rake task, i.e. `rails tailwindcss:build[debug]` or `rails tailwindcss:watch[debug]`.

+### Custom inputs or outputs

+If you need to use a custom input or output file, you can run `bundle exec tailwindcss` to access the platform-specific executable, and give it your own build options.

+## Troubleshooting

+Some common problems experienced by users ...

-## Conflict with sassc-rails
+### Conflict with sassc-rails

 Tailwind uses modern CSS features that are not recognized by the `sassc-rails` extension that was included by default in the Gemfile for Rails 6.
 In order to avoid any errors like `SassC::SyntaxError`, you must remove that gem from your Gemfile.

-## Class names must be spelled out
+### Class names must be spelled out

 For Tailwind to work, your class names need to be spelled out.
 They can't be programmatically composed.
 So no "text-gray-#{grade}", only "text-gray-500".

-## Troubleshooting

-Some common problems experienced by users ...

 ### ERROR: Cannot find the tailwindcss executable for &lt;supported platform&gt;